top of page

 What happens if I have not been married in Germany for three years?

-The necessary time in which you must have been married can, however, be reduced under certain circumstances.
-This applies, for example, if your spouse has died (in which case no prior marriage period is required) or if your spouse has a Blue Card (in which case a marriage in another EU country can be credited for up to one year, Section 31 Paragraph 1a of the Residence Act).
-Due to the so-called “standstill clause” , Turkish nationals also only have to prove that they have been married for two years.
-What is particularly relevant in practice is that the three-year marriage requirement can be waived if there is “ particular hardship ” (Section 31 Paragraph 2 of the Residence Act).
+The required period of time during which you must have been married can, however, be reduced under certain circumstances.
+This applies, for example, if your spouse has died (in which case no prior marriage period is required) or if your spouse holds a Blue Card (in which case a marriage in another EU country can be credited for up to one year, Section 31 Paragraph 1a of the Residence Act).
+Due to the so-called "standstill clause", Turkish nationals also only need to prove that the marriage has lasted for two years.
+What is particularly relevant in practice is that the three-year marriage requirement can be waived if there is " particular hardship " (Section 31 Paragraph 2 of the Residence Act).

 What is “particular hardship”?